StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 >
 > Only users with the CREATE MATERIALIZED VIEW privilege in the database where the base table resides can create a materialized view.

-Creating a materialized view is asynchronous operation.
+Creating a materialized view is an asynchronous operation.
 Running this command successfully indicates that the task of creating the materialized view is submitted successfully.
 You can view the building status of a synchronous materialized view in a database via [SHOW ALTER MATERIALIZED VIEW](../data-manipulation/SHOW%20ALTER%20MATERIALIZED%20VIEW.md) command, and view that of an asynchronous materialized view by querying the metadata tables `tasks` and `task_runs` in [Information Schema](../../../administration/information_schema.md).

 StarRocks supports asynchronous materialized views from v2.4.
 The major differences between asynchronous materialized views and synchronous materialized views in previous versions are as follows: